Gheard21/Bloggit/README.md

 ### API Usage

-The API provides RESTful endpoints for blog post management.
+The API provides RESTful endpoints for blog post management under `/api/admin/posts`:

+- `GET /api/admin/posts/{postId}` - Retrieve a specific post
+- `POST /api/admin/posts` - Create a new post
+- `PATCH /api/admin/posts/{postId}` - Update an existing post
+- `DELETE /api/admin/posts/{postId}` - Delete a post

 You can test the endpoints using:

-- **HTTP Client**: Use the included `Bloggit.App.Posts.Api.http` file with VS Code REST Client extension
+- **HTTP Client**: Use the VS Code REST Client extension (sample requests in `Bloggit.App.Posts.Api.http`)
+- **OpenAPI Spec**: Download from `https://localhost:7019/openapi/v1.json` (development only)
-- **Postman/Insomnia**: Import the API endpoints
+- **Postman/Insomnia**: Import the OpenAPI specification
-- **Swagger**: Available at `https://localhost:7019/swagger` (when running in development)
+- **curl**: Direct HTTP requests to the endpoints

 ### Troubleshooting

 **Database Connection Issues:**
-- Ensure Docker is running and the PostgreSQL container is healthy
+- Ensure Docker is running and the PostgreSQL container is healthy: `docker ps`
 - Check the `.env` file has correct database credentials
-- Verify the connection string in `appsettings.json`
+- Verify the connection string is set via user secrets: `dotnet user-secrets list`

 **Migration Issues:**
 - Ensure you're running migrations from the `Infrastructure` project directory
-- Check that the startup project is correctly set to `../Api`
-- Verify the database is running and accessible
+- Use full command: `dotnet ef database update --project . --startup-project ../Api`
+- Check EF tools are installed: `dotnet tool list -g`

 **Port Conflicts:**
 - Default ports are 5180 (HTTP) and 7019 (HTTPS)
-- Modify `launchSettings.json` if these ports are in use
+- Modify `Properties/launchSettings.json` if these ports are in use
+- Check for running processes: `netstat -ano | findstr :5180`

+**Integration Test Issues:**
+- Ensure Docker Desktop is running (required for Testcontainers)
+- Tests may take longer on first run while downloading PostgreSQL image

 ### Contributing